areu01or00/areyou01or00/README.md

 # FUZ CLI - WHAT, WHY, WHO.

-- What : A command-line interface for interacting with the Zerodha trading platform.
+- What : A command-line interface for interacting with the Zerodha trading platform without API keys.
 - Why : Why the fuck not.
 - Who : Mainly for developers to develop tools on top of it but it can be used by regular end users as well.
 Functionality has been added .... or atleast i have tried.